Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Introduction

 \section{Introduction}

-The advent of Einstein's general theory of relativity, with its field equation, gave birth to many fields of research.
-Since gravity is the only dominant force at large distances, general relativity provides a viable mathematical framework to construct models of cosmology.
-Over a period of 100 years, General Relativity (GR) has seen profound successes.
-A few examples include the explanation of the perihelion precession of Mercury\cite{rana1987investigation}, the deflection of light rays when passing close by massive bodies \cite{genov2009mimicking}, and the gravitational redshift of light \cite{wojtak2011gravitational}.
+The advent of Einstein's general theory of relativity has given birth to many fields of research.
+Since gravity is the only dominant force at large distances, general relativity (GR) provides a viable mathematical framework to construct models of cosmology.
+Over a period of hundred years, GR has seen profound successes.
+A few classical examples include the explanation of the perihelion precession of Mercury\cite{rana1987investigation}, the deflection of light rays when passing close by massive bodies \cite{genov2009mimicking}, and the gravitational redshift of light \cite{wojtak2011gravitational}.

-In particular, to talk about cosmology, in the year 1929 the discovery of the Hubble's expansion law laid the foundation of modern cosmology.
-This observational evidence of uniform and isotropic expansion of the universe as incorporated by the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric globally gives rise to the standard model of cosmology (SM) when applied in GR.
+In particular, to cosmology, in the year 1929 the discovery of the Hubble's expansion law laid the foundation of modern cosmology.
+This observational evidence of uniform and isotropic expansion of the universe as incorporated by the Friedmann-Lemaitre-Robertson-Walker (FLRW) universe gives rise to the standard model of cosmology (SMC).
 The FLRW metric is a maximally symmetric geometry of spacetime that supports the Copernican principle.
-One of the remarkable successes of the standard model of cosmology is the prediction of cosmic microwave background radiation (CMB).

-Although successful, the SM was confronted with some serious drawbacks.
-To give an instance: the causal explanation for two otherwise spatially disconnected regions of space was lacking within the scope of the SM.
-Technically, these drawbacks of SM are summarized under the name of: horizon, flatness and entropy problem\cite{albrecht1982cosmology,guth1981inflationary,liddle1992cobe,kinney2009tasi,riotto2002inflation}.
+One of the remarkable successes of SMC is the prediction of cosmic microwave background radiation (CMB).
+Although successful, however, the SMC has been confronted with some serious drawbacks.
+An example is the so-called horizon problem, that is, the causal explanation for two otherwise spatially disconnected regions of space is lacking within the scope of the SMC.
+Others are flatness and entropy problem \cite{albrecht1982cosmology,guth1981inflationary,liddle1992cobe,kinney2009tasi,riotto2002inflation}.

-The inflationary paradigm proposed by A. Guth (1981) rescues the situation by providing a mechanism to solve the puzzles of the SM with the help of a nearly exponential expansion of the universe early on.
-The scalar field serves as a good candidate for an inflationary scenario.
+The inflationary paradigm proposed by A. Guth (1981) rescues the situation by providing a mechanism to solve the puzzles of the SMC with the help of a nearly exponential expansion of the universe at a very early stage.
+A scalar field with a proper potential serves as a good candidate for the inflationary scenario.